clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules-dkms.rst

    add the module into the dkms tree.

 #.
-Verify the kernel module is detected Check the output of
+Verify the kernel module is detected by checking the output of
    :command:`dkms status`.

    .. code-block:: bash